OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

    vector file.
 #.
 The right cell is the main display area where raster and vector data is
    rendered.
 #.
-Select the 'Maximise window' icon to have the view occupy the entire screen.
+Select the :guilabel:`Maximise window` icon to have the view occupy the entire screen.

 .. image:: ../../images/screenshots/1024x768/gvsig_qs_005.png
    :scale: 55